The IRC in Boise, ID

 How does the IRC help refugees in Boise?

-The IRC in Boise helps refugees remake their lives.
-We teach them what to expect in the U.S., which includes the mundane, like operating washing machines and ovens, to the profound, like what is credit and what are U.S. laws.
-We teach refugees to advocate for themselves to get and keep jobs.
-We teach employers about the strengths that refugee employees bring.
-We teach U.S. history to refugees seeking to pass the citizenship exam and become U.S. citizens.
+The IRC in Boise helps refugees rebuild their lives.
+IRC programs teach what to expect in the U.S., which includes the mundane, like operating washing machines and ovens, to the profound, like securing employment, budgeting and cultural orientation.
+We support refugees to advocate for themselves and put them on a road to self-sufficiency.
+We provide trauma informed mental health services.
+We teach employers about the strengths that employing those with refugee background brings.
+We support those seeking immigration legal services.

-Refugees are greeted and welcomed at the airport by IRC case workers and volunteers to ensure their transition is as comfortable as possible.
+Refugees are greeted and welcomed at the airport by IRC staff to ensure their transition is as comfortable as possible.
 The IRC also makes sure newly arrived refugees receive:

 • A furnished home